Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 ![](./019.png)

 We need to parent the object to the hammer bone.
-Still in object mode, select the blderik Level3, hold shift and select the armature object, switch to pose mode, and select the hammer bone.
-Press ctrl+p and select bone.
+Still in object mode, select the blderik Level3, hold Shift and select the armature object, switch to pose mode, and select the hammer bone.
+Press Ctrl+P and select bone.

 ![](./020.png)